Adaptogenic Herbs of Ayurveda

 Traditionally, bulk herbs are taken as a tea.
 Most herbs have a synergistic effect when taken with other herbs and thus are usually taken in tandem.

-However, steeping herbs first thing in the morning does not fit into everyone’s routine.
-With this in mind, Banyan conveniently offers many of our single herbs in tablet form and also as liquid extracts.
-Some of the adaptogens offered as both a tablet and liquid extract include amalaki, ashwagandha, brahmi/gotu kola, mucuna, shatavari, and tulsi
+However, preparing herbs in this way each day does not fit into everyone's routine.
+With this in mind, Banyan conveniently offers many of our single herbs in tablet form, including amalaki, ashwagandha, gotu kola, mucuna, shatavari, and tulsi

 Taking these supplements is simple.
-For tablets, we generally recommend 1–2 tablets, once or twice daily, and for liquid extracts, take 30 drops in water, 1–3 times daily.
+For tablets, we generally recommend 1–2 tablets, once or twice daily.
 All bodies are different and respond to herbs differently, so if you're interested in more specific guidance, we recommend working with a practitioner.

 Adaptogenic Supplements